payalazelaya/new-honor-capstone/src/content/posts/2023-03-28-projects-and-apps-transforming-the-aspirations-of-students.md

 ---
 P﻿articular countries have assisted in establishing events for students to work on projects and apps related to tech.
 These special events have made students come together to collaborate with one another in order to establish an interest in technology and its innovations.

-P﻿articularly in Southern America, countries such as Argentina and Chile, for example, have been hosts for these kinds of students to push the education technology movement into their institutions, where they can learn and interact with the wonders of technology.
+P﻿articularly in Southern America, countries such as Argentina and Chile, for example, have been hosts for these kinds of events to push the education technology movement into their institutions, where they can learn and interact with the wonders of technology.
+To start with Argentina first, they're considered to be the country that has the longest experience of having educational policies linked to technology through different content programs, passed federal regulation on enhancing digital education and